GeoffAWaddington/CSI30Wiki/Message-Generators.md

 For information on how to assign buttons using Press widgets to toggles and stepped parameters in a Zone file, see [Stepped Params and Toggles.](https://github.com/GeoffAWaddington/CSIWiki/wiki/Stepped-Parameters-and-Toggles)

-## Using Press for jogwheels
+## Using Press for jogwheels (Legacy)
-Additionally, press messages can be used to split up a jogwheel into clockwise (CW) and counter-clockwise (CCW) turns which can then be assigned to different actions in your CSI zone files.
+Jogwheels can now be defined using a single Encoder widget, but there may be instances where you still want to use the legacy approach of defining each jogwheel message as a press and have different widgets for clockwise (CW) and counter-clockwise (CCW) turns which can then be assigned to different actions in your CSI zone files.
 See the example below from a typical MCU device:
 ```
 Widget JogWheelRotaryCW
 	Press b0 3c 01